AlixiaDae/doMe/README.md

-To do list project using webpack 5
+To do list project using Webpack 5 and Firebase

 LIVE Demo <a href="https://alixiadae.github.io/doMe/" target="_blank">here</a>.